Active learning at Aberdeen passive nursery

 Building a passive structure was a leap in the dark.
 “Neither ourselves, nor the wider design team of KJ Tait, Cameron Ross and WI Talbot, nor the client, nor the main contractor, Burns Construction, had any experience of passive house construction,” says Siobhan Davitt.
 “In retrospect, this may have helped to make it successful.
 Everyone came to the project with fresh ideas and attention to detail.”

 Burns Construction employed an airtightness champion immediately for the project.
 Siobhan Davitt added: “On a steep learning curve, everything was double and then triple-checked and we had significantly more site inspections, discussions and client involvement than on a normal project.
 We started knowing nothing about passive house and ended up knowing a great deal.”

 Faced with so much that was unknown and unpredictable, the team faced many challenges along the way and worked closely with passive house consultants Future Komfort to resolve them.
-Steff Bell, chief consultant, helped the team with PHPP calculations, reducing cold bridging, and improving airtightness.
+Steff Bell, chief consultant, working in conjunction with German passive house experts Herz & Lang, helped the team with PHPP calculations, reducing cold bridging, and improving airtightness.

 Siobhan Davitt added: “There was an issue with the fresh air ventilation in to the building.
 The building standards for schools mandates eight litres per second per person, but PHPP would only allow five litres.
 So to meet the building standards, we had to match eight, which increased energy consumption to meet the ventilation requirements.”